-CTE programs provide training and certifications in various trades that include cosmetology, computer and related technology, heating, ventilation. and air conditioning (HVAC), masonry, plumbing, and welding.
-The programs are
+CTE programs provide training and certifications in various trades that include cosmetology, computer and related technology, heating, ventilation, and air conditioning (HVAC), masonry, plumbing, and welding.
+The programs are designed to provide entry-level skills in these trades.
+The programs vary in length, but all have the ultimate goal of students obtaining industry-recognized certifications.

 In 2006, CTE expanded its offerings with the help of CALPIA, which provided additional trade-certification programs.
-The CALPIA CTE program began as a prepprenticeship program with instruction given by journeymen instructors under contract from local trade labor unions.
+The CALPIA CTE program began as a preapprenticeship program with instruction given by journeymen instructors under contract from local trade labor unions.
 Participants who perform well in the program have a better chance of enrolling in a union apprenticeship program once they are released from prison.
-CALPIA offers 21 CTE programs among seven locations, including preapprentice carpentry, preapprentice construction labor, preapprentice iron working, commercial diving, facilities maintenance, AutoCAD (Computer-
+CALPIA offers 21 CTE programs among seven locations, including preapprentice carpentry, preapprentice construction labor, preapprentice iron working, commercial diving, facilities maintenance, AutoCAD (Computer-Aided Design), Code.7370 (computer coding), and culinary skills.